mienaikoe/ziyu/Chapters/4-5-Chapter27.md

 I interjected excitedly, "Ginnu!
 It's you!
 What do you mean came before?"

-"I am _Annui_, without a name."
+"Ginnu died and is forgotten.
+I am _Annui_, one without a name."

-I took a closer look at pendant around hae neck and noticed it immediately.

-"How did you come to have Melna's pendant?"
+Curiosity took hold of my body, and moved me closer to hae.
+Immediately, I noticed the pendant around hae neck.

+"You knew...
+Melna?"

-"You know Melna?"
+Hae voice perked up, "You know Melna?"

 "Yes!
-But how..."

-We shared a confused moment of silence, realizing that we ought to regroup in the light.
+She saved me when I woke up in a strange place..."

+"What happened to her?" thi asked in a subdued sort of excitement.

+"Is something the matter?"
+I asked, changing the subject.
+And in a slow gesture, thi grasped my hands with hae own and moved them to a place on hae abdomen.
+My fingers traced a wound, long but shallow, and healing poorly.
+It would certainly become infected.

 "Come, let's get you out into the light."

 "I...
-I am too weak to do that right now."
+I am too weak to do that."

-Thi revealed hae hands to show a
+"We can heal you.
+We have-" _We used it all._ "We can get you to a place where you'll be safe."

+"Nowhere is safe."

+"There is such a place," I reassured hae, "It's hidden, in the darkness, where none but the damned dare venture."

+Thi smirked and said, "If you've come to take me to the underworld, I've already been there.
+And I'm not going back."

+I didn't fully understand hae, but thi smiled at me anyway, and said, "Take me there, young maman."

+_Maman._

+I squeezed hae hand and ran to Pomri who had already given up on finding the boat.

+"Pomri, there is a maman in the cove that needs our help."

+"Does thi know where our boat is?"

+"Thi says it's gone.
+A man took it."

+"Take me."

 <!--
 - I want Pomri to be separated from Linyu